Do all Native American/Alaska Native students take the ELPA21?

 Can parents of students in the Native American Title 3 program decline to have their students take the ELPA21?

 Yes.
 Like other state exams, parents may opt out of the exam for their children.
-Contact the Accountability Department for more details.
+Contact the Language Learning Department for more details.
 Please note that while parents may opt out of testing, the school will need to offer them testing on the ELPA21 annually.

 Where can I learn more information about how the Native American Title 3 Program works in Washington State?